 The Victorians made the kitchen into a small industry, with set rules for each area.
 The kitchen became an extension of the household’s morality and cleanliness.
 The scullery, where washing up happened, was for the lowest class of maids: scullery maids.
 They had to spend their days scrubbing and peeling.
 Whereas the wine cellar and pantry were the butler’s domain, and he would get paid vast sums of money by his master and mistress to upkeep these areas.

-The most famous Victorian kitchen manual is the bestseller Mrs Beeston’s, which has given us an insight into Victorian food.
+The most famous Victorian kitchen manual is the bestseller Mrs Beeton’s Book of Household Management (1861), which has given us an insight into Victorian food.
 The Victorians ate a lot of things we would avoid today, and favoured elaborate jellies and custards.
-French cuisine was becoming more popular, and larger households favoured long-sit down menus to show off their wealth.
+French cuisine was becoming more popular; and larger households favoured long-sit down menus to show off their wealth.

 Poor Victorian families often had to make do with dishes like potato peels and boiled vegetables.
 The contrast in foodstuffs is evidence of a society that was struggling to come to terms with mass industrialisation.
 Malnutrition was prevalent among poorer people.